 Wearing a mix of casual and glam, the men wore suit jackets and dress shirts open at the neck, while their new wives wore frilly white gowns embellished with embroidery or lace.
 One bride wore a more traditional Kazakh pointy hat with a train straight out of an old school fairy tale.

 Overseeing the proceedings, a good-looking man wearing a pseudo tuxedo was the master of ceremonies.
 He would sing, then bring various friends and family up to toast the couple using a microphone and PA system loaded on the back of an old Russian flatbed truck.

-Occasionally, someone would play an instrument, or couples would dance something resembling the box step.
-All the while, and this went on for a couple of hours, the newlyweds sat at the makeshift dais, patiently presiding over the merriment.
+Occasionally, someone would play an instrument or couples would dance something resembling the box step.
+This went on for a couple of hours, the newlyweds sat at the makeshift dais, patiently presiding over the merriment.
 And that included wrestling.

-Agii Makhsum, our wonderful fixer and translator, a man with a grin so big that his eyes disappeared, said that no Kazakh would consider having a wedding—or large party for that matter—without wrestling.
-It’s the most important attribute of the culture’s historic “Three Manly Skills,” which also includes horsemanship and archery.
+Agii Makhsum, our wonderful fixer, and translator, a man with a grin so big that his eyes disappeared, said that no Kazakh would consider having a wedding—or large party for that matter—without wrestling.
+It’s the most important attribute of the culture’s historic “Three Manly Skills,” which include horsemanship and archery.
 It’s said that Genghis Khan made his warriors wrestle to keep in shape.

 On their feet, the men wore a pair of Gutal: fancy almost knee-high boots made from beautifully tooled leather with a curved, upturned toe.
 When not in the midst of a competition, they donned a round cap with a point that looked like the top half of an unopened champagne bottle.

 A few of the wrestlers were lean, lanky fellows, but most were big beefy men with stomachs suggesting they swallowed a basketball.
 For better or worse, their uniforms seemed to be one size fits all.